ibm-garage-dach/cloud-native-bootcamp-iks/lab-01-docker.md

 Optional Lab 1

 If you want to build your own image you can checkout the **/node_docker** folder in this repository and build + test your own based on a simple Node.JS sample (look into the README for some hints).

-Optional Lab 2

-As additional challenge push your node image to the IBM Cloud Image Registry.
-For this we may need to extend your IAM policies.